Policies and Procedures

 Exclusive to Fall 2021, FPF students may take one main campus class of 3 units or above in addition to your FPF core courses, but may not substitute one main campus class for an FPF core class.

 Course grades assigned by FPF instructors are final, with the exception of Incomplete (I) grades.
 Once final grades are submitted, you cannot negotiate grade changes with your instructors.
 Please direct any grade inquiries to the FPF office by emailing email@example.com, and the FPF staff will coordinate the necessary procedures.

 Please contact your FPF Advisor for information.
 On rare occasions, an instructor can assign you the grade Incomplete (I) if your work in a course has been of passing quality through at least three quarters of the semester, but is incomplete due to circumstances beyond your control.
 Incomplete grades must be formally documented in writing and approved by the FPF administration prior to the end of the semester.

 Strict policies, procedures and deadlines apply to Incomplete grades and the completion of student work.
-Deadlines and procedures for Incomplete grades in FPF are different from those at UC Berkeley.
+Procedures for Incomplete grades in FPF are different from those on UC Berkeley's main campus.
 Please contact your FPF Advisor for more information.